 (7) All costs, charges and expenses incurred by the Minister in the exercise of any powers conferred by subsection (3) may be recovered from the local government as a debt due to the Crown or may be deducted from any moneys payable by the Crown to the local government.

+[Section 212 amended by No. 28 of 2010 s.
+47.]

 213. Effect of amendment, scheme, consolidation or repeal prepared by Minister

 (1) When the Minister exercises powers conferred under section 212 and prepares or causes to be prepared and published in the Gazette —